Henry Francis Lyte: Brixham

 About April 1824, Lyte left Charleton for Lower Brixham, a Devon fishing village.
 Almost immediately, Lyte joined the schools committee, and two months later he became its chairman.
 Also in 1824, Lyte established the first Sunday school in the Torbay area and created a Sailors' Sunday School.
 Although religious instruction was given there, the primary object of both was educating children and seamen for whom other schooling was virtually impossible.
 Each year Lyte organised an Annual Treat for the 800–1000 Sunday school children, which included a short religious service followed by tea and sports in the field.

-Shortly after Lyte's arrival in Brixham, the minister attracted such large crowds that the church had to be enlarged—the resulting structure later described by his grandson as "a hideous barn-like building."
+Shortly after Lyte's arrival in Brixham, he attracted such large crowds that the church had to be enlarged—the resulting structure later described by his grandson as "a hideous barn-like building."
 Lyte added to his clerical income by taking resident pupils into his home, including the blind brother of Lord Robert Gascoyne-Cecil, later British prime minister.
 About 1830, Lyte made excavations at nearby Ash Hole Cavern, where he discovered pottery and human remains.